Booking a cruise from the US this summer? Here's what you need to know - KION546

 Major cruise lines have started to announce sailings from US ports starting as early as late June and July.

-As mentioned, the situation is in flux as cruise lines await CDC approval on plans to launch ships with either nearly fully vaccinated sailings or trial cruises.
+As mentioned, the situation is in flux as cruise lines await CDC approval on plans to launch ships with either nearly fully vaccinated sailings or trial cruises and the lawsuit around the sailing order remains unsettled.

 Celebrity Cruise Line was the first to get CDC approval to sail from a US port with paying passengers.